levithatcher/hugo-blog/content/about.md

 At Health Catalyst, Levi led the company’s machine learning efforts, built the team of five data scientists, and founded [healthcare.ai](http://healthcare.ai), the first open-source machine learning software for healthcare.

-As of August 2018, Levi is excited for his move to Pluralsight in SLC, where he'll be focusing on product experiments and ML.
+As of August 2018, Levi is excited for his move to Pluralsight in SLC, where he'll be focusing on data driven product development.